princenyeche/jiraone/index.md

     # the output of the file would be absolute to the directory where this python file is being executed from
     USER.get_all_users_group(pull="active", user_type="atlassian")
 ```

-* generate a report get all project list and users within a project as well as their corresponding project role in the project.
+* generate a report, get all project list and users within a project as well as their corresponding project role in the project.

 ```python
 from jiraone import LOGIN, PROJECT